Water Intake Calculator.

 Does food count towards water intake?

-Yes — fruits, vegetables, and soups contribute 20–30% of most people's daily water intake.
+Yes.
+Fruits, vegetables, and soups contribute about 20 to 30% of most people's daily water intake.
 High-water foods like cucumber, watermelon, and lettuce are particularly good.
 This calculator focuses on drinking water; food sources are a bonus on top.